 42 CFR Part 482 is the regulatory framework for hospital Conditions of Participation, covering governing body, medical staff, nursing services, pharmacy services, dietary services, infection control, quality assessment and performance improvement, patient rights, discharge planning, and emergency preparedness.

-The Tax Equity and Fiscal Responsibility Act of 1982 (Public Law 97-248) introduced hospital cost containment that served as the conceptual precursor to IPPS.
-The Social Security Amendments of 1983 (Public Law 98-21) established IPPS effective October 1, 1983, replacing cost-based reimbursement with prospective DRG-based payment.
-The Balanced Budget Act of 1997 (Public Law 105-33) made further IPPS refinements.
-The Medicare Modernization Act of 2003 (Public Law 108-173) added quality reporting requirements.
-The Deficit Reduction Act of 2005 (Public Law 109-171) introduced the policy that Medicare would not pay for hospital-acquired conditions that should have been reasonably preventable.
+A series of later statutes shaped the system: the Social Security Amendments of 1983 (Public Law 98-21) established IPPS effective October 1, 1983, replacing cost-based reimbursement with prospective DRG-based payment; the Balanced Budget Act of 1997 refined it; the Medicare Modernization Act of 2003 added quality reporting; and the Deficit Reduction Act of 2005 introduced the policy that Medicare would not pay more for reasonably preventable hospital-acquired conditions.

 The Affordable Care Act of 2010 (Public Law 111-148) is the most consequential post-IPPS statute, creating HVBP (Section 3001), HAC Reduction (Section 3008), and HRRP (Section 3025).
 The Notice of Observation Treatment and Implication for Care Eligibility Act of 2015 (Public Law 114-42), known as the NOTICE Act, requires hospitals to deliver the Medicare Outpatient Observation Notice (MOON, CMS-10611) to patients receiving observation services for more than 24 hours.